yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

 ## Creating an authenticator with an authentication module

-To create an authenticator, you need to use the AGAuthenticator class.
+To create an authenticator, you need to use the DefaultAuthenticator class.
 Below is an example:

     // create an authenticator object
-    AGAuthenticator* authenticator = [AGAuthenticator authenticator];
+    Authenticator authenticator = new DefaultAuthenticator();

     // add a new auth module and the required 'base url':
-    NSURL* baseURL = [NSURL URLWithString:@"https://todoauth-aerogear.rhcloud.com/todo-server/"];
+    URL baseURL = null;
-    id<AGAuthenticationModule> myMod = [authenticator add:^(id<AGAuthConfig> config) {
+    try {
-	        [config name:@"authMod"];
+        URL baseURL = new URL("https://todoauth-aerogear.rhcloud.com/todo-server/");
-	        [config baseURL:baseURL];
+    } catch (MalformedURLException exception) {throw new RuntiemException(exception);}

-	    }];
+    Authenticationmodule authMod = Authenticator.auth(AuthType.REST, baseURL).add();

-The AGAuthenticator class offers some simple 'management' APIs to work with containing AGAuthenticationModule objects.
+The DefaultAuthenticator class offers some simple 'management' APIs to work with containing RestAuthenticationmodule objects.
 The API provides an authentication and enrollment API.
 The default implementation uses REST as the auth transport.
 Similar to the pipe API technical details of the underlying system are not exposed.

 ## Register a user

-The _enroll_ function of the AGAuthenticationModule protocol is used to register new users with the backend:
+The _enroll_ function of the AuthenticationModule interface is used to register new users with the backend:

     // assemble the dictionary that has all the data for THIS particular user:
-    NSMutableDictionary* userData = [NSMutableDictionary dictionary];
+    MAP<String, String> userData = new HashMap<String, String>();
-    [userData setValue:@"john" forKey:@"username"];
+    userData.put("username","john");
-    [userData setValue:@"123" forKey:@"password"];
+    userData.put("password","123");
     [userData setValue:@"me@you.com" forKey:@"email"];
     [userData setValue:@"21sda812sad24" forKey:@"betaAccountToken"];